orcfax/docs/docs/developer-manual/consume.md

 ### Verifying the created at

-Generally a dapp will require the ability to ascertain **when** a statement was deemed true.
-For example, that the statement represents the ADA USD exchange rate in the last hour, not simply at some previous point in time.
+Generally a dApp will require the ability to ascertain **when** a statement was deemed true.
+For example, that the statement represents the ADA-USD exchange rate in the last hour, not simply at some previous point in time.

 The "right" way to handle time is down to the business logic and the